-Named Executive Officers' Key Executive Change in Control and Severance Plan
+Key Executive Change in Control and Severance Plan - Mr. Laws and Mr. Shaw

 Effective and commencing as of August 1, 2021, the Company adopted the Key Executive Change in Control and Severance Plan (the "Plan"), pursuant to which participants will be eligible to receive severance benefits upon qualifying terminations of employment.
 For those NEOs party to an employment agreement, participation does not begin until and upon the expiration of their current employment agreements, assuming the NEO remains employed with the Company at the time of expiration and executes a participation agreement as set forth under the Plan.
 NEOs not party to a current employment agreement can participate in the Plan after the effective date and upon execution of a participation agreement.
-Following the adoption of the Plan, in August 2021, Mr. Laws became a participant in the Plan.
-Mr. Shaw became a participant in the Plan in January 2022 following the expiration of his employment agreement on December 2021.
+Messrs.
+Laws and Shaw participated in the Plan during 2022.
+Ms. Antonello, Ms. Brown and Mr. Paquette became participants in the Plan in January 2023 following the expiration of their respective employment agreements.
 Entry into a participation agreement under the Plan will cause the Plan to supersede any severance or change in control benefits in any offer letter or employment or severance agreement but will not supersede or replace any benefits under any equity plan or equity award agreements or annual bonus program.